 Recipe origins

-Making cavatelli truly is a great way to get the younger kids involved in cooking.
-You would be amazed at how much kids enjoy this simple activity of making cavatelli.
-Flour and water…the original playdough!
+Making cavatelli is also a great way to involve younger kids in cooking.
+You’d be amazed at how much kids enjoy making this pasta with flour and water – it’s like the original playdough!

-If ever you have a little bit of time, you can make this easy homemade pasta dough recipe and enjoy simple, rustic casalinga-style cavatelli.
+With just a few hours, you can make this easy homemade pasta dough recipe and indulge in the simple, rustic casalinga-style cavatelli that evokes traditional Italian cooking.

 If this is your first time visiting, welcome!
 I would love to offer you my FREE weekly e-mail newsletter delivered straight to your inbox.
 When you subscribe, you will also receive a FREE DOWNLOAD that summarizes my top 10 tips on How to Cook Pasta.
 You can unsubscribe any time you want.